ernes-scrive/Test/README.md

     If credentials are missing [Scrive LogIn](#LogIn)("ScriveLogIn.exe“) is executed and user can enter his/her Scrive credentials as email/password values.
-    OAuth(Personal token) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.
+    OAuth([Personal Access Credentials](https://scrive.com/en/api#entry-159)) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.

 -   Open "Devices and Printers“ panel where user can see "Scrive Print to eSign Printer“

 ### Scrive LogIn<a name="LogIn"></a>

-Module used to authenticate with Scrive credentials(email/password) against Scrive.com and fetches OAuth(Personal token) values which are then stored in “pdf955.ini“ configuration file residinig on the same location as Scrive LogIn("ScriveLogIn.exe“) module.
+Module used to authenticate with Scrive credentials(email/password) against Scrive.com and fetches OAuth([Personal Access Credentials](https://scrive.com/en/api#entry-159)) values which are then stored in “pdf955.ini“ configuration file residinig on the same location as Scrive LogIn("ScriveLogIn.exe“) module.

 If the configuration file does not exist, it will be re-created.